ViNN280801/DevOps_task/README.md

 If you are a Windows user, at first, you need to [add new path to your environment variable 'Path'](https://www.mathworks.com/matlabcentral/answers/94933-how-do-i-edit-my-system-path-in-windows)
-Then you need to [install pip](https://www.geeksforgeeks.org/how-to-install-pip-on-windows/) The last step is execute following commands in the command prompt (cmd)
+Then you need to [install pip](https://www.geeksforgeeks.org/how-to-install-pip-on-windows/) The last step is execute following commands in the command prompt (cmd):

 ```
 pip install colorama